Project-in-a-Box-JSOE/pib-portfolio/briefing.md

 ## A Note from the Developers

-Learning web development without a structured approach is tough and frustrating at times, given that there are so many languages, libraries, and concepts to learn.
+Learning web development without a structured approach is tough and frustrating at times, given that there are many languages, libraries, and concepts to learn.

-We wanted to build a comprehensive approach for students to learn not only web development with ease, but also take a bite of the knowledge of the internet along with the experience.
+We wanted to build a comprehensive approach for students to learn not only web development with ease, while also having the opportunity to build a web portfolio to showcase things along the way.

 ## Introduction